Skip to main content

 In an application, it may include dashboards, input fields, settings panels, modals, tabs, tables, notifications, menus, status messages, and action controls.

-The purpose of UI is to make the system usable.
 Users should be able to understand where they are, what they can do, which actions matter, and what will happen when they interact with an element.

 User Interface vs User Experience